 Hormones: Hormone imbalance is now common amongst men and women of all ages.
 Commonly tested hormones include estrogen, progesterone, testosterone, DHEA and cortisol.

 Other tests: Naturopathic Doctors are able to order most of the tests that are also available through your medical doctor.
 If your medical doctor is unable to order a certain test, please ask your naturopathic doctor for their help.

 The Dutch Test: The DUTCH test uses dried urine samples, collected at home, and is the simplest, most informative test for anyone who may have a hormonal imbalance.
 This test is suitable for both men and women.
 For more information CLICK HERE.
 For sample result reports CLICK HERE.

-Salivary Hormone Testing: Saliva hormone testing is useful for identifying endogenous hormone excesses or deficiencies.
-Saliva hormone panels available include: adrenal panel, female hormone panel, male hormone panel and a month-long hormone assessment.
+Salivary Hormone Testing: Saliva hormone lab testing is useful for identifying endogenous hormone excesses or deficiencies.
+Saliva hormone panels available include adrenal panel, female hormone panel, male hormone panel and a month-long hormone assessment.

 SIBO: SIBO stands for Small Intestine Bacterial Overgrowth.
-The small intestine is normally a sterile environment, however SIBO occurs when there is an overgrowth of bacteria in parts of the intestine where it should not be.
-This can lead to symptoms such as diarrhea, constipation, gas, belching, pain and bloating.
+The small intestine is normally a sterile environment, however, SIBO occurs when there is an overgrowth of bacteria in parts of the intestine where it should not be.
+As a result, this can lead to symptoms such as diarrhea, constipation, gas, belching, pain and bloating.
 Testing for SIBO consists of testing a person’s breath for the presence of hydrogen and methane gas; produced by the bacteria present in the small intestine.

 Comprehensive Stool Analysis: Doctor’s Data is a clinical laboratory that offers complete stool testing.
 The comprehensive stool analysis can help assess digestive and absorptive functions and the presence of pathogens such as bacteria and yeast.
 Turnaround time is 6-8 days.